-At Shoreline Financial Advisors, we are service oriented, not sales driven.
+At Shoreline Financial Advisors, we employ an evidence-based investment philosophy.
+We are service oriented, not sales driven.

 We Don’t –